BRRR-fi/BRRR.fi-protocol-contracts/README.md

 If there is a difference, the total supply and the block time is stored in the supply_checks history for future checks.

-The difference is burned/minted depending on what USDT did, if it minted 300million USDT, BRRR burns 300million BRRR.
-And 300k BRRR goes to the rebaser.
+The difference is burned/minted depending on what USDT did, if it minted 3% of its total USDT, BRRR burns 3% of its total BRRR.
+And .00003% BRRR goes to the rebaser.
 Visa verse for USDT burns.

 ## Peg Formula